mbeddr/mps-platform-docs/src/doc/docs/aspects/typesystem.md

     The type should only be copied if you want to use it in another type as a child.

-    In the example it should be fine to simply use `member.type`.
+    In the example, it should be fine to simply use `member.type`.
 But let's say you have a `SetType` concept in your language that contains an `innerType` as a child.
 If you want to construct an instance of that concept, you would write code like this:

     ```java
     node<SetType> result = new node<SetType>;